 4. Complete the online application.
 Questions you will find in the application include:

 - Project Summary – Please provide a brief overview of the proposed project/program.

 - Project Design – Please describe how this project is relevant to the experiences of a minority population, strategies to engage ongoing input from that population, and how “new media” (such as digital media) will be included in the project?

 - Is there any other information not captured elsewhere regarding your organization or project that you believe will help Foundation staff understand this proposal or the unique needs of the community that this project will serve?
 If the applicant is partnering with another group or organization to carry out this project, please use this section to briefly describe the nature of the partnership as it relates to the scope of the project and use of the requested funds.

 - Once you have submitted the Application, upload the Required Attachments, which include:

 - Line Item Project Budget (excel template will be provided)

 - Complete audit (include auditors notes and management letter, if issued).
 If no audit is available, please provide: Statement of Revenue/Support and Expenses for your organization’s most recently completed fiscal/calendar year, Current Balance Sheet and Statement of Activities for most recently completed fiscal/calendar year.

-For application or technical questions, contact:
+For questions about deadlines, application procedures/requirements, login, uploads or other technical questions, contact: